adekolaolat/bods-liverpool-azure-data-engineering/guides/bods-data-guide.md

-# Approach

-Automate Data Collection

-First step in this data ingestion or collection would be to have an idea of how to talk to BODS and specify which operator data that is of interest.

-## How to talk to BODS?
+# Getting Started with BODS

+One of the first things to do when working with data is to get familiar with the data source and understand how to interact with it.
+So, before jumping into building the pipeline, it’s important to explore how the BODS API works and what kind of data it returns.

+For this project, I’ll be focusing on buses in Liverpool and surrounding areas within the Merseyside region.

-Arriva and Stagecoach are major bus operators in Liverpool, so we would like to get thier bus locations.
-So how do we get data for the buses?
+The two main bus operators in Liverpool are **Arriva** and **Stagecoach**.
+So, how do we get data for their buses?

+We can do that by making an API call!

+## Talking to BODS

-We make an API call - GET request To make this API call, we need two things from BODS.
+To make an API call to BODS, you’ll need two things:

-1. API key
+- An API key

-2. Data feed IDs for bus operators in the region of interest.
+- Feed IDs for the bus operators in your region of interest

-BODS datasource has unique datafeed for each bus operators in the region they operate.
-ID for an operator can be checked using the filter tool for a region of interest [ here](https://data.bus-data.dft.gov.uk/avl/?status=live).
+BODS provides a unique data feed for each bus operator, depending on where they operate.
+To find the data feed ID for a specific operator, you can use the filter tool on the BODS website [ here](https://data.bus-data.dft.gov.uk/avl/?status=live).

+Getting an API key is easy. [ Sign up](https://data.bus-data.dft.gov.uk/) for an account on BODS, and you’ll be able to generate one and see have access to the API docs.

-For Liverpool buses, this would be the datafeed  info
+For Liverpool buses, this would be the data feed  information :

 | Operator/Publisher    | Data feed ID| Region|
 | -------- | ------- |------- |
 | Arriva UK Bus | 708    |Arriva Merseyside   |
 | Stagecoach | 1695    | Stagecoach NW   |

+Once you're set up, the API gives you access to real-time bus location data, **updated every 10 seconds**.

 ### Make API call

-To view how the response would look like, open your terminal and make a API call using this `curl` command.
+To see what the API response looks like, you can try making a HTTP GET request right from your terminal.
+Just use the`curl`command along with the URL below to make the call and view the response.

+Use your API key!

 For Arriva